jasonmtroos/sbcrs/README.md

 rank statistics is written in R. This provides a potentially faster development workflow (Stan recompiles are not needed).
-It also allows SBC to be used in cases where generating parameters from their prior distributions, or the modeled variable from the likelihood function, would be too complicated if written in
+It also allows SBC to be used in cases where generating parameters from their prior distributions, or the modeled data from the likelihood function, would be too complicated if written in
 Stan.

 ## Installation